It’s not as glamorous as it looks!

 This was a big question mark for me up until several weeks before my trip.
 Never having attended NYFW before, I had no clue how to get into shows.
 My peers kept telling me to research the show schedules, determine the location of shows you want to see and basically stand outside the venue to network and hope for a miracle.
 While this may work for some bloggers and influencers, I wasn’t thrilled with this idea.

-Thankfully, just weeks before my trip I learned about a platform called GPS Radar.
+Thankfully, just weeks before my trip I learned about a platform called GPS Radar, which is a gps tracker for kids amongst other things.
 If you’re a stylist, blogger, influencer, photographer, or work in a fashion-related field, you can apply to be accepted to GPS Radar, a “private fashion community where brands, media and retailers can connect and share noteworthy news, events and opportunities.”
 Once accepted, you can request invitations to select NYFW shows.

 With that being said, the top designer shows (think Oscar De La Renta, Calvin Klein) are nearly impossible to get into.
 Just like an elite nightclub, unless you’re “somebody” (or you know “somebody”), you’re a nobody and most likely won’t get in.
 We stood outside the venue prior to the Jeremy Scott show with the thought that maybe, just maybe, we would get lucky and be admitted, but the General Admission line was around the block and they were turning people away.